 What’s your favorite way to make and serve butternut squash soup?

 - Fresh ground pepper (or white pepper, if you have it)

 - Sour cream and fresh dill, to garnish

-- Prepare the ingredients: Thinly slice the shallots.
-Peel the butternut squash; scoop out the seeds and chop into 1 inch pieces.
-Peel the potato and cut into 1 inch pieces.
+- Thinly slice 2 shallots.
+Peel the butternut squash and cut it in half; scoop out the seeds and chop into 1-inch pieces.
+Peel the potato and cut into 1-inch pieces.

-- In a saucepan over low heat, warm 1 tablespoon olive oil and the shallots and cook, stirring occasionally, until the shallots are translucent (5 to 10 minutes).
+- In a saucepan over low heat, heat 1 tablespoon olive oil, add the shallots and cook, stirring occasionally, until the shallots are translucent (5 to 10 minutes).

 - Remove the bay leaf and let the soup cool slightly.
-Then puree the soup using an immersion blender (if you have one, or remove it from the pot and use a blender).
+Then puree the soup using an immersion blender (or transfer to a blender, then transfer back to the pot).
 Let the soup cool a bit more; it will thicken a bit and become creamy.
 Taste and add kosher salt and pepper to taste (we added about 1 teaspoon kosher salt).
-Use white pepper if you have it and want to preserve the pure look of the soup (if you don’t mind the black flecks, use black pepper!).
+Use white pepper to preserve the pure look of the soup (if you don’t mind the black flecks, use black pepper).

 - Serve garnished with sour cream and fresh dill, or other garnishes as desired.

 Tip: We highly recommend an immersion blender for a pureed soup such as this – it saves a lot of trouble!
 However, a blender or food processor will also suffice – you’ll just have to transfer the soup to the blender and back to the pot.